patternfly/patternfly-elements/docs/framework-integration/react.md

 Web components are a set of web platform APIs that help to create reusable and encapsulated UI elements.
 They consist of Custom Elements, Shadow DOM, and HTML Templates.
 React is a JavaScript library for making user interfaces.
 React uses a virtual DOM to optimize updates and minimize the number of changes that need to be made to the actual DOM.
 React needs special treatment when integrating with web components because of the design philosophies and lifecycles.
-There are multiple libraries available to fill the gap between React components and web components, like @lit/react.
+There are multiple libraries available to fill the gap between React components and web components, like [@lit/react](https://github.com/lit/lit/tree/main/packages/react#litreact).
 This library helps us to create the wrapper for web components and we can use it with React components.
+[Custom Elements Everywhere](https://custom-elements-everywhere.com/) project runs a suite of tests against each framework to identify interoperability issues, and highlight potential fixes already implemented in other frameworks.

 Here are some key reasons: